01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Outcomes**:<br>
 You find 10 Gems 💎. (🏃 Chase it!)<br>
-You continue farming peacefully and receive 50 Coins. (🧑‍🌾 Ignore it.)
+You receive 50 Coins. (🧑‍🌾 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img